James D. Madden, Unidentified Flying Hyperobject:

 [Vallée] sees in the UFO the message that we are not in complete control of our cognitive lives, and that is the Message of the UFO.
 Vallée shares Heidegger’s anti-humanism inasmuch as he sees in the UFO a sign that humanity does not have exclusive control over its destiny; our thinking is controlled by some “higher essence.”
 The UFO, which comes to us in our greatest self-imposed danger, can inspire in us the humility to listen again to what Magonia may have to tell us.
 Thus, Vallée seems to take the UFO as a sign of both our greatest danger and our only hope.
 The latter, however, can speak to us, only if we learn the hard lessons of humility.
 (UFH, 133)

 Just as Vallée suggests that UFOs may remind us of what we have forgotten, so Heidegger indicates that participating in simple things may allow for such needed recollection.
 Despite some significant differences, which I cannot go into here, these two thinkers are in synch about some crucial matters.
 Echoing Vallée, Madden remarks: “Maybe the UFO can jog our memory of the world of the dead, now when we need to recollect the most.”
 (UFH, 136) According to Heidegger, mortality is not a deficit but the essence of our humanity.
 Things can reveal themselves to us only because we exist as a finite clearing, one that allows our lives and everything else to matter.
-Hence, Heidegger maintains that authentic existence requires owning your own mortality, a concept calling to mind Socrates remark in Plato’s Phaedo that philosophy is preparation for death.
+Hence, Heidegger maintains that authentic existence requires owning your own mortality, a concept calling to mind Socrates remark in Plato’s Phaedo that philosophy is preparation for dying.
 Joshua Cutchins argues that encounters with UFOs and aliens may play the role of psychopomps (spiritual guides) to the afterlife.[13]
 The yearning for a technology-enabled, ersatz immortality, which motivates much of transhumanism and techno-posthumanism, may be deeply misguided.
 However potent computers may become, presumably they cannot break down the gates of heaven.
 Modern science and the latest telescopes and microscopes reveal a cosmos of infinite breadth, but what has been neglected is its perhaps infinite depth, an aspect of which Carl Jung had in mind by the vast reach of the collective unconscious.
 More about such vital matters must be postponed until another occasion.

 In closing I would like to raise the following issues.
 Morton’s concept of the hyperobject was criticized for overreach.[14]
 If virtually anything can be a hyperobject, the concept loses its capacity to distinguish.
 Having gone out on a limb with the hyperobject concept, Madden shows that it can do some useful conceptual work, although the hyperobject from which UFOs ostensibly emerge remains something of a black box.
-I wonder if thinkers like Madden and Vallée suggest that the black box of Magonia is now and has been affecting us in powerful ways.
+Madden and Vallée suggest that the black box of Magonia is now and has been affecting us in powerful ways.
 Arguably, one such way is to remind us of how finite is our knowledge of the cosmos and ourselves, despite extraordinary technical achievements such as hydrogen bombs and rapidly accelerating AI.
 A key aspect of UFO craft as aspects of the control structure may be that we are not yet ready to understand or retro-engineer them.
-They may remain an enduring reminder of our limitations, our finitude, a reminder that may summon the humility needed to step beyond our mortal moment, as so many spiritual traditions affirm.
+They may remain an enduring reminder of our limitations, our finitude, a reminder that may summon the humility needed to evolve beyond our mortal moment, as so many spiritual traditions affirm.

 Heidegger’s relative lack of concern about the merely physical consequences of atomic warfare is worthy of mention.
 Obliterating life on the planet would be disastrous, he concedes, but an even greater loss would occur if humankind lost its capacity for disclosing entities.
 For Heidegger, for something “to be” means for it to reveal itself within the clearing opened through human existence.
 But do not other life forms hold open clearings of their own, however limited?
 In lectures from 1929-30, Heidegger asserted that animals do have limited clearings or worlds of their own, compared to which the human world—enriched by logos—is far more expansive.[15]
 Soon, however, as David E. Storey has argued, he pulled back from this view, which allowed for animal experience or interiority.[16]
 Instead, he emphasized the difference between the animal and the human in part perhaps because a version of social Darwinism was used to promote Nazism’s biological racism and racial thinking.
 By denying that animals are endowed with interiority, however, he risks becoming entangled with those modernists who conceive of animals as being organic machines.